 Bergen is stunning, a magical town that caught me by surprise.
-Not always good surprise, but it kept me on my toes.
+Not always a good surprise, but it kept me on my toes.
 Bergen is the second largest city in Norway.

 Arriving via MSC cruise ship, we opted not to do an official excursion from the ship, but rather to do things on our own.
 Visually, we were in love from the first moment we gazed upon the lovely seaport.
 It was easy to get ashore.
 For me, I struggle with Norway’s legal whaling practices, and Bergen was no exception so this beautiful coast is tainted a bit by the whaling ships that probably dock here.